rysavy-ondrej/ethanol/Deploy/Docker/Readme.md

 ## Enrichment Data

+In the context of data enrichment, there are two distinct types: static enrichment data and dynamic enrichment data.

+**Static enrichment** data refers to information that is known and available prior to the computation of the context.
+This data is stored in the database and is not subject to frequent changes.
+It is relatively stable over time.
+Even though it can change, such changes are rare.
+Examples are Netify data, Geolocation data.
+Static data is used during the context computation process.
+It is incorporated as a part of the computed context from the outset.
+Dynamic Enrichment Data:

+**Dynamic enrichment data** is generated in real-time and pertains to information that is often produced at the moment of context computation or may sometimes not be available at all during the computation.
+This data is fluid and changes frequently as it is derived from real-time operations.
+Unlike static data, dynamic data is not initially part of the computed context.
+It is added to the context later when the context is accessed or consumed, typically through an API.

 The `enrichment_data` table is used to store and provide additional tags and attributes that enhances the informational value of hosts or flows, allowing for richer analysis.
 One of the primary utilities of the `enrichment_data` table is to associate specific tags with hosts or flows.
 These tags can signify various attributes or characteristics.
 Diverse data sources may represent information differently.
 The enrichment_data table brings a unified representation, ensuring consistency across different types of data.